US

 • Unlike Social Security, the Medicare tax applies to all earned income without a cap and includes an additional 0.9% employee-paid surtax for high earners.

-• International Totalization Agreements protect global employers from the "double taxation" of paying into two social security systems simultaneously.
+• International Totalization Agreements protect global employers from the double taxation of paying into two social security systems simultaneously.

 For the 2026 tax year, the social security tax rate 2026 remains at 6.2% each for employers and employees, capped at the $184,500 wage base.
 Medicare tax adds an additional 1.45% on all wages with no cap.
 Employers are responsible for withholding these FICA taxes and reporting them quarterly via Form 941 and annually through Form W-2.